Stack Traces#

 This should return a URL.

-If either of these tests fail, then you will need to get the stack trace manually.
+If either of these tests fail, then you will need to get the stack trace manually, which is unfortunate because that is much more complicated.
 See this blog post for details on how to do this.

 Simple stack traces#